-- 1. Assessment Results: Mid-Level 3 on the state standardized assessment instrument in Reading and Math (previous year); - 2.
-Grade average for the course(s) requesting acceleration or advanced placement is 85% or higher for the previous year.
+- 1. Assessment Results: Mid-Level 3 on the state standardized assessment instrument in Reading and Math (previous year); - Grade average for the course(s) requesting acceleration or advanced placement is 85% or higher for the previous year.
 Students who are in an advanced course of the content the request is being made for will be awarded five (5) extra percentage points towards their ranking average. - 3.
-Attendance: 90% attendance rate for the current year.

-4. End-of-Course Exam: When EOC is administered an 85% or higher course average which will include the EOC score in the course average is required in the course(s) requesting advanced placement.
+Attendance: 90% attendance rate for the current year. - 4.
+End-of-Course Exam: When EOC is administered an 85% or higher course average which will include the EOC score in the course average is required in the course(s) requesting advanced placement. - 5.
+The student meeting all the above requirements will be ranked with the students who are eligible to take the requested course and will be afforded the opportunity to be enrolled if their ranking is within the number of student stations available.